Ross Woods, 2019, ’21

 FPBC, Module 5.

 If a child continually exhibits serious disruptive and challenging behavior as their normal behavior, you should refer the student for a psychological assessment for Oppositional Defiance Disorder (ODD).
 If the child has ODD, you cannot effectively teach him/her in a normal classroom.
-Private shools are usually free to expel ODD students.
+Private schools are usually free to expel ODD students.